 Let’s start with the Space 220 Restaurant’s opening date, as this has become a common reader questions for the last couple of years.
 Originally, Walt Disney World announced that Space 220 would open by the holiday season two years ago.
 Once it became obvious that construction was far behind schedule, Disney quietly reworded the opening timeframe to “this winter.”
 That was all pre-closure.

 While construction delays were an ongoing and persistent issue with Space 220 prior to the parks closing, work long ago resumed and is believed to be finished.
-The entrance and marquee have both been installed, and are simply covered up with temporary wood boxes (see above photo).
+The entrance and marquee have both been installed, and are simply covered up with temporary wood boxes (see below photo).

 Physical work is no longer the main barrier to Space 220 Restaurant’s blast off.
 Moreover, physical distancing is no longer a hurdle, either.
 Walt Disney World has gradually relaxed physical distancing throughout the parks, including at some restaurants where there’s sufficient staffing to accommodate more filled tables.